nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 ### Editors: take care of the review process for Phase 1

-The editors assigned to the article (handling and partner) now take care of inviting reviewers, etc. Once they are done, they can propose a decision.
+The editors assigned to the article (handling and partner) now take care of inviting reviewers, etc.

+Once the editors have invited reviewers, the paper goes to status "Waiting for reviewing".
+Once they are accepted invitations, the paper goes to status "Under review".
+With these two last statuses, the paper is waiting for actions from the reviewers (but the editors should make sure that the reviewers react).
+Once all pending reviews are completed, the paper goes back to status "Reviewed" and it is up to the editor to manage it.

+Once this is done (the paper has status "Reviewed" and the editors do not wish any more reviews), the editors can propose a decision.
 For phase 1, this is: propose to accept, or propose to reject (no revision possible).

 Once the editors have proposed a verdict, a weekly digest will invite all editors to comment on the article.
 Once this period has elapsed, the editors should communicate the decision to the authors.

+During all that process, the paper remains in status "Reviewed".

 ### Editors in chief: communicate decision of Phase 1 to the authors